sshaar/clef2020-factchecking-task1/test-input/README.md

 The folder [test-input](./) contains also a [submission_instance.tsv](submission_instance.tsv) file that is an example of what we expect the participants to submit.

-As mentioned in the main page in the [Results File Format subsection](https://github.com/sshaar/clef2020-factchecking-task1#results-file) the submission files should have the same format as those used during training: tab-separated topic_id, tweet_id, score and run_id one instance per line.
-WHere the score is the judgment given by the participants about whether a claim is worth fact checking or not.
+As mentioned in the main page in the [Results File Format subsection](https://github.com/sshaar/clef2020-factchecking-task1#results-file) the submission files should have the same format as the files used during training: tab-separated topic_id, tweet_id, score and run_id one instance per line, where the score is the judgment given by the participants about whether a claim is worth fact-checking.
 From the example:

 > [...] <br>